parrt/msds501/notes/programming.md

-# How to Program
+# Introduction to programming

 <p align="right"><i>Computer Science is no more about computers<br>than astronomy is about telescopes.</i><br>
 &nbsp;&nbsp;&nbsp;&nbsp;— Edsger Dijkstra

 I remember being confronted with my first programming task (BASIC in 1980!) and drawing a complete blank.
 I didn't even know how to start solving the problem.
 I was stumped, despite the fact that coding would quickly become very natural for me.
-The reason for my difficulies is now obvious to me: The instructor provided absolutely no technique or strategy for converting a problem into a running program.
+The reason for my initial difficulty is now obvious: The instructor provided absolutely no technique or strategy for converting a problem into a running program.
 I had to figure that out on my own.

 The approach of focusing on the syntax of a programming language in introductory courses is understandable.
 Problem-solving is not a precise, well-defined skill.
 It's more of an overall ability that gets honed with practice.
 Teaching and grading it is therefore challenging.
 It's much easier to jump immediately into the syntax of some simple programming language statements.
 Such an approach is concrete, and in principle, easy to understand but totally skips the part about why and when we need those statements.
 Professors that could survive in that environment as students usually go on to perpetuate the sink-or-swim approach when teaching other programmers.